Pedro (card game): Finnish variation, Pidro

-Monterey County, CA Variation(s)
+Monterey County variation(s)

-On the Central Coast of California, specifically in Monterey County, two versions of Pedro are played, "Draw Pedro" (often played in the southern region) and "The Widow" (often played in the northern region).
+On the Central Coast of California, specifically in Monterey County, two versions of Pedro are played, "draw Pedro" (often played in the southern region) and "the widow" (often played in the northern region).
 The scoring for both versions are the same, using the "Italian" variation's scoring matrix.
 The game play for both versions is the same and differs slightly from the aforementioned variations.
 Both versions have 4 players, 2 sets of partners sitting opposite one another, who are dealt 52 cards total.
 The way the cards are dealt and the bidding differ slightly.

-In the "Draw" version, the players are each dealt 9 cards (three at a time), after which, bidding begins to the left of the dealer, with the lowest possible bid being 6.
+In the "draw" version, the players are each dealt 9 cards (three at a time), after which, bidding begins to the left of the dealer, with the lowest possible bid being 6.
 If a player does not wish to bid, they "pass" the bid goes onto the next player.
 When the bidding comes back around to the dealer, the highest bidder gets to call the suit.
 When the suit has been called, players discard all non-suited cards (except the other pedro of the same color), then they are dealt the amount needed to reach 6.
 When the deal comes back around to the dealer, the dealer then sorts through the remaining deck and picks out the cards he needs to bring their hand up to 6.
 If there are more than 6 suited cards remaining in the deck, the dealer must take all of them into their hand.

-In "The Widow" version, the players are each dealt 9 cards, with the remaining 16 cards in the deck dealt face down in front of each player, so that each player now has an additional 4 cards.
+In "the widow" version, the players are each dealt 9 cards, with the remaining 16 cards in the deck dealt face down in front of each player, so that each player now has an additional 4 cards.
 These cards cannot be viewed until after bidding takes place.
 The bid starts to the dealer's left and proceeds clockwise around the table.
 After each player bids or passes, they can pick up their remaining 4 cards.
 When the bid has gone around the table and after the dealer has picked up his cards, the winning bidder can then choose their suit.
 The players then discard non-suited cards (except the other pedro of the same color), holding onto all suited cards, even in excess of 6 in a hand.